javascript-tutorial/en.javascript.info/5-network/07-url/article.md

 ...But parameters need to be encoded if they contain spaces, non-latin letters, etc (more about that below).

-So there's URL property for that: `url.searchParams`, an object of type [URLSearchParams](https://url.spec.whatwg.org/#urlsearchparams).
+So there's a URL property for that: `url.searchParams`, an object of type [URLSearchParams](https://url.spec.whatwg.org/#urlsearchparams).

 It provides convenient methods for search parameters: